 - Don’t exaggerate

 - Conversely, don’t lie about your skills or experience for a winning edge.
-If you just played around with Jira Service Desk once while your roommate was on a break, don’t say you’re skilled in that.
+If you just played around with Jira Service Desk once while your roommate was on a break, don’t say you’re skilled at it.

 - Focus on impact